+Everyone has their own strategy for writing blog posts.
 Since I just started working on my blog a few months ago, I’m still finding my groove in how to develop posts.
 I’ve done some research on how to write posts and what length to target.
-A lot of things I read actually have quite lengthy blog posts as the ideal, but I’ve been focusing on shorter posts that get right to the point.
+A lot of things I read actually have quite lengthy blog posts as the ideal.
+However, I’ve been focusing on shorter posts that get right to the point.
 I suppose I’ll have to invest in some longer ones and compare how they do.

 Just like how Marie Kondo tells us to keep items that spark joy, I keep tidbits of information that spark curiosity.